This page is a labor of love, dedicated to Belka, Valeska

 VITAMINS

-gestation, lactation, and growth, many vitamin requirements increase to
+lactation, and growth, many vitamin requirements increase to approximately

 B Vitamins---Kidneys, liver (high in folic acid), brewer's or nutritional yeast (high in choline), vegetables, wheat germ.
 Nutritional yeast is better than brewer's yeast, especially the B vitamin supplemented nutritional yeasts.
 All of the multi-vitamin-mineral supplements listed above include B Vitamins.
 Note: Brewer's yeast is low in calcium and high in phosphorus.